davidtamaki/dynamic_y_axis_vis/README.md

 # Dynamic Y-Axis Custom Visualisation for Looker

 Example of a custom visualisation that can unpin the Y-axis from zero and be dynamically scaled.
-This chart is built using Highcharts library, check out there [API](https://api.highcharts.com/highcharts/) to add any custom configuration.
+This chart is built using Highcharts library, check out their [API](https://api.highcharts.com/highcharts/) to add any custom configuration.

 ## Features:
 - Area, Bar, Column, and Line charts